 All Independent Directors have given declarations that they meet the criteria of independence as laid

-Companies Act, 2013 and Clause 49 of the Listing Agreement.
+down under Section 149(6) of the Companies Act, 2013 and Regulation 16 (b) of the SEBI Listing

 Retirement by Rotation

 the ensuing Annual General Meeting and being eligible offers herself for re-appointment.